xpmethod/xpmethod.github.io/_posts/projects/2017-09-01-outcaste-press.md

 ## Seal

 The seal of Outcaste Press uses original artwork from Dr. B.R.
-Ambedkar’s newspaper, "Bahishkrut Bharat" (Ostracized India).
+Ambedkar’s newspaper, "Bahishkrut Bharat" (Ostracized India) 3rd April, 1927.

 Besides being the chief architect of India's Constitution, Ambedkar had a prolific career as a publisher, working to establish the autonomous voice of